Treating Alcohol Withdrawal with Benzodiazepines: Safe if Mindful

 Compared to other drugs, benzos are the safest and most effective method for treating difficult alcohol withdrawal.
 However, benzodiazepines do come with their own potential for dependence and abuse.
 Ironically, symptoms of benzodiazepine withdrawal are quite similar to those of alcohol withdrawal.
 Tapering off dosage is the best way to prevent serious withdrawal symptoms.
 To avoid such complications, benzodiazepines are only recommended for short-term treatment of alcohol withdrawal.

-Benzos can be very useful for helping long terms alcoholics deal with the difficult withdrawal symptoms that can accompany the detox period.
+In short: Benzos can be very useful for helping long-term alcoholics deal with the difficult withdrawal symptoms that can accompany the detox period.
 Just be mindful so as not to find yourself right back where you started.

 1. Williams, D., McBride, A. (1998) The drug treatment of alcohol withdrawal symptoms: A systematic review.
 Alcohol & Alcoholism.
 33(2), 103-115

 2. Saitz, R., Friedmn, L. S., Mayo-Smith, M.F.
 (1996) Alcohol withdrawal: a nationwide survey of inpatient treatment practices.
 10(9), 479-87